-Functions of the Compliance Officer
+Functions of the Compliance Officer.
+[392/2014].

-- 4. (1) The Compliance Officer shall - (a) ensure that the necessary compliance programme procedures and controls required by these Regulations are in place; - (b) co-ordinate and monitor the compliance programme to ensure continuous compliance with these Regulations; - (c) receive and review reports of suspicious transactions, or suspicious activities made by the staff of the financial institution or listed business and report the same to the FIU in accordance with the Act and guidelines issued by the relevant Supervisory Authority; - (d) maintain records of reports of the type identified in paragraph (c); and - (e) function as the liaison official with the FIU, where the institution or business executes the instructions of the Director.

-(2) A financial institution or listed business shall seek the approval of the relevant Supervisory Authority for the appointment of the Compliance Officer, designated under regulation 3(1).

-(3) The identity of the Compliance Officer shall be treated with strictest confidence by the members of staff of the institution or business.
+- (b) co-ordinate and monitor the compliance programme to ensure continuous compliance with these Regulations; - (c) receive and review reports of suspicious transactions, or suspicious activities made by the staff of the financial institution or listed business and report the same to the FIU in accordance with the Act and guidelines issued by the relevant Supervisory Authority; - (d) maintain records of reports of the type identified in paragraph (c); and - (e) function as the liaison official with the FIU, where the institution or business executes the instructions of the Director. - (2) A financial institution or listed business shall seek the approval of the relevant Supervisory Authority for the appointment of the Compliance Officer and alternate Compliance Officer, designated under regulation 3. - (3) The identity of the Compliance Officer and alternate Compliance Officer shall be treated with strictest confidence by the members of staff of the institution or business.